AAEONAEU-SW/meta-up-board/README.md

-Yocto BSP meta layer for the UP Xtreme
+Yocto BSP meta layer for the UP Series
 ======================================
-**Note: This branch warrior-dev for Yocto 'warrior' is for development purposes only.
-Please refer to 'warrior' branch in this repository for non-experimental purposes.**

 This README file contains information on building the meta-up-board BSP layer.
 Please see the corresponding sections below for details.